Deriving the non-perturbative gravitational dual of quantum Liouville theory from BCFT operator algebra: Renormalisation operator and holographic geodesic tensor network

 \section{Renormalisation operator and holographic geodesic tensor network}

-In the strange correlator construction of the CFT partition function, we have made some choice of triangulation that is encoded in the boundary surface of the 3D manifold $|\Psi_{\mathcal{U}_q(SL(2,\mathbb{R}))}\rangle$.
+In the strange correlator construction of the CFT partition function, a specific choice of triangulation is made, which is encoded in the boundary surface of the 3D manifold.
 As discussed in section \ref{sec:EB}, this triangulation can be changed via crossing relations, and with the shrinkable boundary, adding/removing bubbles.